 The aspect of the proximal ridges just after matrix and ring removal.

-The final aspects of the restorations.
+The final aspect of the restorations.